 The motors used to drive the curtain tracks are 120 volt motors.
 When the coach is connected to a 120 volt supply, or the generator is on, the respective curtain switch (rocker-type) can be operated to open or close the curtains.
-Note that the direction of curtain travel cannot be reversed until the curtains are stopped, either by hand or by letting the curtains reach their end of travel - completely opened or completely closed.
+Curtain travel in 1986 coaches has an instant reverse feature.